BitcoinDesign/Guide/guide/onboarding/protecting-a-wallet.md

 ## Proactive support

-"Usable security & privacy" has become its own topic because it is not enough to simply implement feature, it is just as important that users can easily and effecitely and use them.
+"Usable security & privacy" has become its own topic because it is not enough to simply implement features, it is just as important that users can easily and effectively use them.
 A highly effective security setting is of no use if users do not realize it exists.
 So applications should do their best to guide and inform users to adapt appropriate habits and practices, based on where users are in the [usage life cycle]({{ '/guide/designing-products/usage-life-cycle/' | relative_url }}) and the application use case.

 ### Security & privacy checklists